jimarnold/breakout/README.md

-# breakout
+# Breakout

-a simple breakout clone
+A simple breakout clone

 # Requirements:

-Scala 2.11.12 or higher.
+To run the game: JDK 8 or higher.

-Should run with `sbt run`
+To compile and run from source: Scala 2.11.12

 Probably OSX only.
 Works on my machine.